Riches to rags for Spanish towns

 Peleas de Abajo is not alone.
 Overspending and mismanagement in more buoyant times have left many administrations struggling to pay their bills, in turn hurting local businesses that are vital to keeping an economy going.

-The central government announced a 35 billion euro loan program for heavily indebted municipalities and regional governments last month to pay suppliers and help them get their finances back on track.
+The central government announced a 35 billion euro loan programme for heavily indebted municipalities and regional governments last month to pay suppliers and help them get their finances back on track.

 Others are taking more unusual steps.
 One small town in northeastern Spain is trying to rent its land for marijuana cultivation to pay off their 1.3 million euros debt in two years.